Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Physics-informed radial basis function neural network (PIRBFNN) for solving terminal-boundary value problem

-$W$ determines the weight coefficients of the RBF neurons.
-With the purpose of enhancing the performance of the gradient flow and the convergence rate of neuronal network, the linear layer is initialized using the Xavier uniform distribution function provided by PyTorch library.
+$W$ determines the weight coefficients of the RBF neurons and the bias.
+With the purpose of enhancing the performance of the gradient flow and the convergence rate of neural network, the linear layer is initialized using the Xavier uniform distribution function provided by PyTorch library \cite{Glorot10}.